In this age of sub-ohm tanks, 230W vape mods and cloud competitions, vape batteries need to be capable of putting out some serious power.

-We’ve primarily focused on amp limits, but to order the list we also paid attention to capacity, and as well as the best 18650 batteries, we’ve added a couple of 26650 batteries to the list too (placed at the bottom because most vapers still use 18650s, despite the high amp limits and capacities of 26650s).
-So, without further ado, here’s our list of the top 10 high-drain 18650 batteries for vaping:
+We’ve primarily focused on amp limits, but to order the list we also paid attention to capacity, and as well as the best 18650 batteries, we’ve added a couple of alternative-sized batteries to the list too (one 26650 and one 21700, placed at the bottom because most vapers still use 18650s, despite the high amp limits and capacities of bigger sizes).

 8 – Samsung INR 18650-30Q (20 A / 3,000 mAh)